 - Continue to offer free COVID-19 testing for all traditional undergraduate Centenary students.

 - Continue to monitor COVID-19 disease prevalence and follow evolving guidance set forth by the CDC and New Jersey State and Warren County Departments of Health for masking, testing, isolation and reporting.

 - Continue to integrate health literacy and education throughout the academic and extracurricular student experience.

-- Communication to the campus community regarding our COVID-19 response will continue to be shared via email, the university’s COVID-19 resource webpage and dashboard.
+- Communication to the campus community regarding our COVID-19 response will continue to be shared via email and the university’s COVID-19 resource webpage.